4/25/2025

 speaker

-Okay, okay.
-So, yeah, this is more technical, but so all of those five in Q3 and then zero in Q4 and then they will resume again in 26.
-Is that how one should think about it?
-Okay.
-Yes.
-All right.
-Good.
-That's all from my side.
+Okay so this is more technical but so all of those five in Q3 and then zero in Q4 and then they will resume again in 26.
+Is that how I should think about it?
+Okay yes all right good that's all from my side.

 speaker

-Can I just one thing, Carl, and I'm not sure if I was clear enough on your OEM question.
-I mean, the level of OEM sales was, as we see it, the Q1 level is normal.
+Can I just one thing Carla and I'm not sure if I was clear enough on your OEM question I mean The level of OEM sales was, as we see it, the Q1 level is normal.
 Then we will have a slightly lower level in Q2, which is unnormal.
 And then we will come back to the normal level going forward, Q3, Q4 and so forth.

 speaker

-And I guess that is not then taking into account the expectation of an increase in production rates.
-When you say normal, I would assume, you know, higher production rate of planes per month and a higher chipset that we should still see an increasing sales level into next year.
+And I guess that is not then taking into account the expectation of an increase in production rates. you say normal I would assume you know higher production rate per or planes per month and the higher ship set that we should still see an increasing sales level into next year correct okay or very good thank you thank you

 speaker

-Thank you.
-To finish off, despite the geopolitical turmoil, I would like to emphasize that CTT has a strong position with a solid business model that has proven its resilience in difficult times in the past.
-I'm convinced that we will achieve our goals even if we face turbulence and headwinds.
-We will benefit from the OEM build rate ramp up fueled by massive order backlog of wide body aircraft and improving chipset content.
+more questions at this time so i hand the conference back to the speakers for any closing comments thank you to finish off despite the geopolitical turmoil i would like to emphasize that ctt has a strong position with a solid business model that has proven its resilience in difficult times in the past i'm convinced that we will achieve our goals even if we face turbulence and headwinds We will benefit from the OEM build rate ramp up fueled by massive order backlog of wide-body aircraft and improving chipset content.
 A strong sales revival in private jet driven by Airbus corporate jet to be followed by other private jet business jet OEMs.
-And finally, we will in Q3 deliver the first anti condensation retrofit systems in years, restarting the retrofit market.
+And finally, we will in Q3 deliver the first anti-condensation retrofit systems in years, restarting the retrofit market.
 Thanks for listening.

 Disclaimer